bthallplz/rto-mandate-commute/README.md

 2. `fetch.py` script will connect to each feed and fetch it's posts.
 3. `generate.py` loads template files and outputs result (HTML page and RSS 2.0 feed XML).
+   - Be sure to update the values for the variables `SITE_NAME` and `SITE_URL` in this file to reflect your planet's name and URL.

 # Features